 The Most Beautiful Cities in Eastern Europe

 If you don’t add at least one of these beauties to your travel bucket list, you don’t know what you’re missing.
 These are arguably the best eastern European cities to visit, whether you’re taking a relaxed European train tour, or enjoying Europe’s most scenic road trips.

 Prague, Czech Republic

 The long history of the Czech capital, Prague, goes back to the Paleolithic age.
-Romanesque chapels, Baroque palaces, Gothic cathedrals, cubist and Art Nouveau constructions are all there to provide an eclectic and spectacular setting for your visit.
+Romanesque chapels, Baroque palaces, Gothic cathedrals, cubist and Art Nouveau constructions are all provide an eclectic and spectacular setting for your visit.

 The city of Prague is also renowned for its beer and its culinary specialties.
 There are dozens of cozy pubs that serve their own brews, and the roast duck and the fried pork knuckles are said to be unforgettable in Prague.